Compute

 Whether to exclude the wait time from the instance execution timeout duration

 If you select this option, the time to wait before an instance starts running is excluded from the timeout duration.
-You can modify this setting on the Default Configuration page.
+You can modify this setting in Default Configuration > Exclude Waiting Time from Instance Timeout Duration.

 If you do not select this option, the time to wait before an instance starts running is included in the timeout duration.